 But it’s not only about the logo, actually.
 It’s about the entire design DNA and corporate design language derived from the logo.
 It’s about the horizontal lines, which from now on will run through everything at Genesis: Product, architecture, communication.

-The first proof is the GV80: “The parabolic line runs smoothly and precisely along the side of the vehicle, accentuated by powerful lines above each wheel, which emphasize posture and presence,” says chief designer Luc Donckerwolke.
+The first proof is the GV80: “The parabolic line runs smoothly and precisely along the side of the vehicle, accentuated by powerful lines above each wheel, which emphasize posture and presence,” says chief brand officer Luc Donckerwolke.
 He also sees parallels here with regard to the future of the collaboration: “The boundaries between corporate design, vehicle design, brand and architecture are disappearing; from now on, everything comes from a single line.
 This is the new Genesis design DNA.”